WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 CDN settings

 If you use another content delivery network, however, you will need to make a few changes.
-Obviously, you would need to mark the Enable CDN Support checkbox, but you need to set some parameters first.
+Obviously, you have to mark the Enable CDN Support checkbox, but you need to set some parameters first.
 You need the Off-site URL and the additional CNAME(s), which can be obtained from your CDN provider.

 There are other options you can consider as well.
 By default, everything but the PHP files in the wp-content and wp-includes directories will be handled by the CDN.
 For most, this setup should work fine, but if your website has some specific requirements – use the Include directories and Exclude If Substring fields to set additional rules.